 Setting the referrer meta tag to “unsafe-url” will allow us to leak the CSRF token cross domain again.

-We know that the origin is not checked for WebSockets and we also showed how to leak the CSRF token, therefor we can perform a WebSocket hijacking attack and execute commands on the server as any other user.
+We know that the origin is not checked and we already showed how to leak the CSRF token, therefor we can gain RCE and privilege escalation via CSWSH vulnerability in cPanel/WHM.
 We also need to mention that this attack was tested in Firefox, because Chrome has enabled samesite cookies by default.
 This vulnerability allows for both horizontal and vertical privilege escalation.
+Below is a demo for RCE and horizontal privilege escalation:

-And here is a POC for privilege escalation to root:
+And here is a POC for RCE and privilege escalation via CSWSH vulnerability in cPanel/WHM as root user:

-As mentioned previously this is a more convoluted path, just to show how we could escalate our privileges using only a html content injection vulnerability.
+As mentioned, abusing websockets is a more convoluted path, an attacker would definitely use the first option, by abusing the stored XSS.
 Using the stored XSS (not patched – “a feature”) is a lot easier in practice.
-All the vulnerabilities have been ethically disclosed to the cPanel team and we would like to thank them for their cooperation.
-The XXE was patched in the July update, and as far as we know everything else remains unfixed.
+We have disclosed multiple vulnerabilities in cPanel/WHM to their team and we would like to thank them for their cooperation.
+We have shown two ways of exploitation “RCE and Privilege Escalation via stored XSS” and “RCE and Privilege Escalation via CSWSH”. cPanel team has patched the XXE during the July update, and as far as we know everything else remains unfixed.